Colorado Rangers

-The Colorado Rangers Law Enforcement Shared Reserve (known publicly as the Colorado Rangers) is a governmental police agency in the U.S. state of Colorado.
-Colorado Rangers are sworn, Colorado P.O.S.T.
-Certified police officers who serve as force multipliers for law enforcement agencies throughout the state of Colorado.
-The agency is designed to allow law enforcement agencies to reduce duplicated costs for training, equipment, and deployment of police officers by sharing sworn officers by police agencies throughout the state.
+The Colorado Rangers Law Enforcement Shared Reserve (CLER), known publicly as the Colorado Rangers, is a statewide police agency in the U.S. state of Colorado.
+It is a statewide law enforcement reserve of sworn POST-certified peace officers who serve as force multipliers, allowing Colorado law enforcement agencies to reduce costs and manpower through a shared force.
+It is the only such statewide police reserve force in the United States.
+The Colorado Rangers have existed in some capacity since Colorado Territory's formation in 1861, though the modern agency was formed in 2017 from the Colorado Mounted Rangers.

 History

 Organized before the Colorado Territory was recognized as a state, the Colorado Rangers continue to serve as the oldest statewide law enforcement agency in Colorado.

 The Colorado Rangers were founded in 1861 as state officers which served to keep the peace and to guard gold and silver shipments from Colorado mines.
 Governor William E. Sweet signed an executive order on January 29, 1923, cutting off funding in order to prevent political use of the officers involvement with labor disputes and to weaken prohibition enforcement.
 On April 1, 1927 Governor Billy Adams fulfilled a campaign promise to repeal the Department of Safety Act, officially disbanding the Colorado Rangers and with it, all statewide law enforcement in Colorado.
-Colorado Rangers were subsequently reorganized as the Colorado Mounted Rangers and remained a statutory auxiliary until reorganization as a statewide shared reserve.
+The Colorado Rangers were subsequently reorganized as the Colorado Mounted Rangers and remained a statutory auxiliary until reorganization as a statewide shared reserve.